permguard/permguard/site/content/docs/0.1/code-ops/initializing-workspace.md

 A **Permguard** workspace contains the following files:

-- Policy files in `PermYAML` format.
+- Policy files in `Cedar` language.
 - A hidden `.permguard` directory which Permguard uses to store metadata and intermediate files that are automatically managed by Permguard and should not be modified manually.
 This directory should be added to the `.gitignore` file to prevent it from being committed to the source code version control.

 ## Initialize a new repository